 - The problem may be the key itself.
 If you recently dropped your key or got it wet, your Volvo may no longer recognize it.
 What you can do to rule out a bad key is to try the spare key and see if that starts the car.

 - Check the car battery voltage with a digital multimeter.
 Just because the dash lights turn on, it doesn't team the battery is ruled out.
 The battery could be partially discharged.
 The remaining charge on the battery could be enough to power up the dashboard lights, which are LED and don't require much power.
-Battery charge may not be sufficient to power up all the modules.
+The battery charge may not be sufficient to power up all the modules.
 To rule out a bad battery, try jump-starting your Volvo with a jump box.
-Or follow these instructions to fully charge the Volvo battery using a car battery charger.
+Or follow these instructions to charge a Volvo battery using a car battery charger.

 - Now we are starting to run out of options.
-The next logical step is to diagnose your car with a scanner that can read Volvo specific fault codes.One option is to tow your Volvo to a good mechanic or the dealer, which in most cases, can be quite expensive.
+The next logical step is to diagnose your car with a scanner that can read Volvo-specific fault codes.One option is to tow your Volvo to a good mechanic or the dealer, which can be quite expensive in most cases.
 You may want to consider getting a Volvo scanner and read the fault codes yourself.
 These scanners allow you to perform a full system scan, which means they can read and clear codes from all the modules.
 In most cases, a fault code will be stored in the ignition module, which in most cases, is enough information to figure out why your Volvo won't start.

 This problem affects many models, including XC70, V70, S60, S40, V40, V50, XC60, XC90, S60, S70, S80, C30.